Syndace/python-omemo/functionality.md

     - [x] own devices are automatically added to the list of recipients, the sending device is removed from the list
     - [x] messages are only encrypted for devices whose trust level evaluates to "trusted"
     - [x] the message is not automatically sent, but a structure containing the encrypted payload and the headers is returned
-    - [x] the backend to encrypt the message with can be selected explicitly or implicitly
+    - [x] the backend(s) to encrypt the message with can be selected explicitly or implicitly
-        - [x] in the implicit selection, a list of backends is given of which the order decides priority
+        - [x] in the explicit selection, a list of namespaces is given of which the order decides priority
-        - [x] in the implicit selection, support for each backend by the recipient is detected by looking for the presence of respective bundles on the server
         - [x] the type of the message parameter to the encryption methods is generic, and each backend provides a method to serialize the type into a byte string
             - [x] this is necessary because different backends require different inputs to message encryption.
 For example, omemo:1 requires stanzas for SCE and legacy OMEMO requires just text
             - [x] when multiple backends are used together, the generic type can be chosen as the lowest common denominator between all backend input types, and implement the serialization methods accordingly